 ‘Good work today,’ he said, walking back over to the register to count the till.
 ‘Just try not to spend so much time chatting, you know?
 We do have a job to do.’

 Again, I force myself to bite my tongue.
 I could stand there and argue that the whole point of our job was to converse with people, to make them feel welcome, to help them out, to serve them, to take care of them, to make them feel wanted and cared for…but I decide against it.
-Rough day, maybe.
+Rough morning, maybe.
 Another day to live and fight.

 The bike ride home is about half an hour but the route I took was closer to about forty-five minutes.
 I was still getting used to navigating the arteries and veins of the city, having grown unaccustomed to the streets of my own hometown, my head filled with maps and subway lines and freeways of different cities altogether.
 Not just New York, either; my spirit of adventure, guided by perpetually chasing after the blowing and changing wind, has taken me to different places, different highs, worlds apart.
 Ah, the memories I cherish, the experiences I’ve had.
 People often remark that it seems that I’m running away from things.
 Fleeing.
 I’ve always hated that word.

 I don’t think I’m fleeing at all.
 I’m not running away from something, I’m running towards it.
-And who can blame me, after the last six years of a manic depressive, euphoric, sometimes painful and distressing journey guided by that wind, the strong wind, the good wind, El Viento, Juracan, the God of lightning and rain and fire?
+And who can blame me, after the last six years of a manic depressive, euphoric, sometimes painful and distressing journey guided by that wind, the strong wind, the good wind, El Viento, Juracan, as Abuelita would say.
+The God of lightning and rain and fire.
 The God of the changing storms.
 Nobody can blame me.
 Not after my life choices.
 Baking croissants in Paris, teaching English in Rome, bungee jumping in Whistler, working on a freight ship along the Alaskan coast sliming fish, serving coffee and sandwiches in San Francisco, being one with the cornfields in Idaho, leaving X’s on the tomb of Marie Laveau in New Orleans’s French Quarter, layovers in Sochi and Frankfurt, roaming the Yucatan peninsula on a motorcycle for weeks.
 I’d marched with the native Iroquois and Cherokee of Oklahoma and New York, been invited to their homes and paying respects to the spirit animals and their guardians and the rain, worked in three star acclaimed restaurants in New York, served as a production assistant on HBO, became a tour guide in Boston, interned at a bank in Montreal.

 I met many people along the way like Chris who let me stay with him when my hitchhiker only got me so far in Idaho only if I promised to help shear the corn on his field, or the wonderful Studeli family, Patrizia and Jorg, and their three boys Raphael, Emmanuel and Almiro, who welcomed me into their home in Kusnacht for a weekend because I had helped them when they stayed at the youth hostel I worked at in New York.
 I met Xochicalpa who eagerly guided me through the jungles to visit Chichen Itza, Tom who I’d met at Chicago O’Hare after randomly bumping into him in line at a Starbucks and who showed me his hometown of St. Louis, Rodrigo who showed me the wonders of the Mission District even though I was underage and couldn’t legally consume alcohol, Emiliano whose bike I rode on through the quiet streets of Milan at midnight.
 I’d fallen in love, many times, with Ariel in Portland, Amr in Cairo, Denis in Moscow, Amanda in Puerto Rico, Collin in Brooklyn, Tommy in Kansas, Emma in Rome.
 Many people, many faces, many smiles.